MiroslavMogus/multi-layered-architecture-vehicle-shop/README.md

 **_VehicleShopApp_** is an ASP.NET CORE MVC case study to create Multy-layered architecture with Vehicle Shop example application.

-This project shows how to structure a multi-project solution for a simple web application using Entity Framework and the Model-View-ViewModel (MVVM) design pattern along with the repository pattern, unitofwork, dependency injection and inversion of control.
+This project shows how to structure a multi-project solution for a simple web application using Entity Framework along with the repository pattern, unitofwork, dependency injection and dependency inversion principle.

 ![alt text](https://raw.githubusercontent.com/MiroslavMogus/different-images/master/angular-part.jpg)